mscrivo/OotD/ServerStaging/ootdReleaseNotes.md

 # Outlook on the Desktop Release Notes

+## 3.2.0

+* Updated from .NET Framework 4.0 to 4.5.2.
+This not only fixes several HiDPI issues, but also gives a nice boost in performance.
+However, the minimum supported versions of Windows for .NET 4.5.2 is Vista SP2, so this release and going forward, OotD will only work on Windows Vista SP2 and higher.

 ## 3.1.0

 * Added HiDPI support.
 Requires that you are using a version of Microsoft Office that supports HiDPI as well.